 Step 8: The color model of the document can be modified from the File Menu, using the DOCUMENT COLOR MODE Option.

 Method 2 – Creating a Rectangle

-In this method, we will simply create a Rectangle of the size of the document and apply color to it.
+In this method, we will simply create a rectangle of the document’s size and apply color to it.
 This does not change the background color, but we can still use this method for quick use.
 This layer can then be locked so that it does not get edited or modified while working on the document.
 The steps for the same are given below.